 Figure 2.9 demonstrates indicative windowing arrangements for the exploitation of rights for TV and film in the UK.
 These critically depend on the source of the commission, particularly in TV, where new players such as SVOD services are entering the market and originating their own content, which tends to spend its entire life on their platforms (though could be licenced to broadcasters after a period of exclusivity on the SVOD platform).
 For the main networks and channels, linear rights licences often run for three or four years in total, but content is only held back as exclusive from other outlets for 12-24 months.
 Of course, the specific arrangements vary on a case by case basis; in the 'non-exclusive' windows, content may have exclusivity within its own category but not against other types of platform.
-In film, for example, broadcasters, but not necessarily against pay and SVOD platforms.
+In film, for example, broadcasters in the FTA window tend to have exclusivity against other FTA broadcasters, but not necessarily against pay and SVOD platforms.